Reward increased to find missing Texas soldier

 But Houston rapper Baby Bash is also pledging to contribute $5,000.

-While actress Selma Hayek says she will post Guillen's picture on Instagram every day until the soldier is found.
+While actress Salma Hayek says she will post Guillen’s picture on Instagram every day until the soldier is found.

 Guillen told her family before her disappearance that she was sexually harassed by one of her sergeants.